SMSPIRITUALITY—MEDIA

 The doctrine of waḥdat al-wujūd

-The structural similarity to Advaita Vedānta — only the absolute is real, the world is real as the absolute's appearance, the realised one knows this not as a belief but as an immediate perception — has been noted by every comparativist from Toshihiko Izutsu in the 1960s onward.
-Ibn ʿArabī's vocabulary remains scrupulously Islamic; his doctrine is unmistakably resonant with non-dual Vedāntic thought.
-The two traditions developed in mutual ignorance of each other across the same medieval century, which makes the convergence the more striking.
-The same recognition shows up at almost the same date in the German Rhineland in Meister Eckhart, and in the apophatic theology of the Eastern Christian tradition before either.
+The structural similarity to Advaita Vedānta has been noted by every comparativist from Toshihiko Izutsu in the 1960s onward.
+Ibn ʿArabī's vocabulary is scrupulously Islamic, yet his doctrine is unmistakably resonant with non-dual Vedāntic thought.
+The two traditions developed in mutual ignorance of each other during the same medieval century, which makes the convergence striking.
+Similar recognitions appear at almost the same date in the German Rhineland in Meister Eckhart and in the apophatic theology of the Eastern Christian tradition.

 Influence

-Ibn ʿArabī's afterlife is enormous and largely Persian.
-His commentator al-Qūnawī taught the next generation; through al-Qūnawī the doctrine reached the great Persian Sufi lineages, and through them the Ottoman intellectual world.
-Rumi was probably never a direct student — al-Qūnawī, however, was Rumi's friend in Konya and conducted his funeral prayer in 1273.
-Persian poetry from Maḥmūd Shabistarī through Jāmī works inside the waḥdat al-wujūd frame.
+Ibn ʿArabī's influence is enormous and largely Persian.
+His commentator al-Qūnawī taught the next generation.
+Through al-Qūnawī, the doctrine reached the great Persian Sufi lineages and through them the Ottoman intellectual world.
+Rumi was probably never a direct student, but al-Qūnawī was Rumi's friend in Konya and conducted his funeral prayer in 1273.
+Persian poetry from Maḥmūd Shabistarī through Jāmī works within the waḥdat al-wujūd framework.
 Indian Naqshbandī Sufism imported the doctrine to the Mughal court.
-In the modern Arab world Ibn ʿArabī remains both revered and contested — orthodox Sunnī jurists from Ibn Taymiyya in the fourteenth century to contemporary Salafī polemicists have charged him with pantheism; his defenders have argued, plausibly, that the charge mistakes the grammar of the doctrine.
+In the modern Arab world, Ibn ʿArabī remains both revered and contested.
+Orthodox Sunnī jurists from Ibn Taymiyya in the fourteenth century to contemporary Salafī critics have charged him with pantheism.
+His defenders argue that the charge mistakes the grammar of the doctrine.

 Why he isn't yet in the index